The Kinship Caregivers Role

 - First, call 9-1-1 or seek out emergency care if the child’s health or safety is in danger.

-- Next, if you’re working with SCDSS, let your case manager know what’s going as soon as possible.
+- Next, if you’re working with SCDSS, let the assigned case manager know what’s going as soon as possible.
 Between 8:30am and 5:00pm, Monday through Friday, you can call your local county office.

 - For after-hours emergencies (including weekends, holidays or during bad weather) each county has a procedure that should be followed.
 Please use your emergency contact.

-- You must also let parents know about any serious illness, accident or injury.
+- Kinship Caregivers must let parents know about any serious illness, accident or injury.

-If SCDSS is involved with the child, you should get emergency contact information from your case manager.
+If SCDSS is involved with the child, Kinship Caregivers should get emergency contact information from the SCDSS case manager.

 "People tell me I’m a saint for taking her in.
 I’m not a saint.
 I’m just a person caring for her family.” -Sarah Walker, who provides kinship care for a niece